-EDUC 4103 - Measurement & Assessment in Education - 3 credit hours performance and portfolio assessments as well as how to assess special needs students.
+EDUC 4103 - Measurement & Assessment in Education - 3 credit hours

+A pragmatic approach to the study of educational tests and measurement that explains essential psychometric concepts and their application in the classroom.
+Includes a thorough discussion of performance and portfolio assessments as well as how to assess special needs students.
 Uses technology, construction, selection, administration, interpretation, and utilization of evaluation techniques and instruments, including statistical interpretations.
 Includes field hours.
 Prerequisite: Admission to the teacher education program.
 Course rotation: Fall and spring.